-Derek Joubert, who with his wife Beverly filmed “Whispers: An Elephant’s Tale for Disney in Botswana, advises “Buy a good elephant book like Cynthia Moss’s Elephant Memories make up a list of behavioral signals in a tiny notebook, i.e. When the whole herd suddenly stops, it may be an example of their infrasonic communication at work.
-Also watch for the order from the leader to move on, it’s usually silent (to us).
+Derek Joubert, who with his wife Beverly filmed “Soul of the Elephant” in Botswana, advises “Buy a good elephant book like Cynthia Moss’s Elephant Memories” and study behavioral signals, i.e. When the whole herd suddenly stops, it may be an example of their infrasonic communication at work.
+Also watch for any order from the leader to move on, it’s usually silent (to us).”

-Lee Lyon had the courage to go to Africa before I did, and the misfortune to keep shooting film instead of focusing on her own safety.
-Ironically, Lee was the photography assistant to Dieter Plage for the filming of Oria & Iain Douglas Hamilton’s research on the elephant herds in Manyara.
-Working as a still photographer Lee captured a charging, ears out portrait of the magnificent adult known as Boadecia, plus an equally stunning photo of Oria, holding Saba within feet of an adult elephant.
-Lee Lyon, also a pilot, and a beautiful woman, was 29 when she died.
+Dead at 29, Lee Lyon had the courage to go to Africa before I did, and the misfortune to keep shooting instead of focusing on her own safety.
+Ironically, Lee was assistant to Dieter Plage for the filming of Oria & Iain Douglas-Hamilton’s research on the elephant herds at Tanzania’s Lake Manyara, where Dieter made the same mistake, but not fatally.
+Working as a still photographer, Lee captured a charging, ears out portrait of the magnificent adult known as Boadecia, plus an equally stunning photo of Oria, holding infant Saba within feet of an adult elephant.